Posted March 30, 2016

 Some fitness experts encourage men to exercise more and eat right.
 We certainly cannot disagree with healthy lifestyle habits for general health and a better physique, but this advice is not as relevant to gynecomastia as it might be to other areas.

-Dr. Beverly Friedlander is a board-certified plastic surgeon with more than two decades in practice.
+Dr. Beverly Friedlander is a board-certified plastic surgeon in New Jersey with more than two decades in practice.
 She offers her patients a listening ear and empathy for the effects that problems like gynecomastia can have on emotional health.
 For men with gynecomastia, she offers treatments that work.

 Gynecomastia surgery is tailored to the individual and may involve fat removal with liposuction.
 If excess glandular tissue is causing nipples to appear large and swollen, surgical excision may be performed at the same time.
 The procedure typically results in minimal down time, and leads to greatly improved body consciousness.
 On occasion, non invasive options such as coolsculpting may be suggested.